Table of contents

 The Association will also normally agree to confirm to the mortgagee in writing that the relevant Ship is entered with the Association and to notify the mortgagee if the Ship’s entry is terminated or ceases.

 (C) …subject to the Association’s right to deduct from any sum due… (Rule 89.2)

-The Association has the right under Rule 89.2 to deduct or retain from any sums that it may agree to pay to any assignee or transferee, such amount that the Association estimates to be sufficient to discharge any liabilities that the Member has to the Association, either at that time, such as unpaid Advance Calls, or that the Member may have in the future, such as any forecasted Deferred Call.
+The Association has the right under Rule 89.2 to deduct or retain from any sums that it may agree to pay to any assignee or transferee, such amount that the Association estimates to be sufficient to discharge any liabilities that the Member has to the Association, either at that time, such as unpaid Estimated Total Calls or that the Member may have in the future, such as any forecasted Last Instalment.
 The right to deduct is not limited to sums that are due from the Member for the Ship in respect of which the claim arises, but extends to any sums that are due, or estimated by the Association to become due, to it from the Member or his Co-assured2 in relation to any Ship that is entered under that certificate of entry.
 Consequently, the rights of set-off to which the Association is entitled under Rule 21 are fully preserved vis-a-vis an assignee.

 1 For these reasons Rule 25.2 provides that membership ceases in the event of a sale of the Ship or the appointment of new managers or the entry into possession of the Ship by mortgagees.